 Where do I find support?

+The program comes with daily e-mails, a chance to connect with others on the group.
 The best support is support that you can find in your local area.
 Find friends or family who would like to join you or put up advertisements in community centers or churches asking people to join you.

 Best way to prepare

 The first day of the program is called “Cleaning Day” where you go through your house and get rid of all of your temptations.
 It is also good to find someone else going through the program and meet with them daily or weekly to discuss your progress.

 Do I have to cut out all sugars?

 There are different levels of commitment to the 30 Sugar Free Days.

 The first level is for the most committed and it means no sugar and or foods that act like sugars (all grains, starchy veggies and some fruit).
 The other extreme are the people who are just removing added sugars.
 In between these two groups are people who are eating whole grains boiled (like the way we eat rice) and foods such as sprouted breads or, or grains that are low on the glycemic index.
 People who continue to eat foods that act like sugar run the risk of feeding of their sugar addiction (think how hard it is for a smoker to smoke only one cigarette a day), but it can be done.

 The choice, of course, is up to you.
 Any step you take to reduce the amount of sugar in your life is good.
 The program is best if you can avoid all sugars and sugary foods.